OpenRakis/Spice86/README.md

 ### Defining overrides
 Spice86 can take in input an instance of spice86.emulator.function.OverrideSupplier that builds a mapping between the memory address of functions and their C# overrides.

-For a complete example you can check the source code of [Cryo Dune RE](https://github.com/kevinferrare/cryodunere).
+For a complete example you can check the source code of [Cryogenic](https://github.com/OpenRakis/Cryogenic).

 Here is a simple example of how it would look like:
 ```csharp